sixolet/about/resume.md

 Designed and implemented programming language features for StreamBase StreamSQL EventFlow, a stream-relational programming language for event-driven systems.

+- Led language evolution efforts, including soliciting input from field engineers as well as defining, implementing, and refining language features
 - Designed and implemented Capture Fields, a modularity feature specifically useful in EventFlow and similar languages
 - Implemented functions as a first-class data type in EventFlow